DUE TO COVID OUR SUPPORT GROUPS ARE ALL CURRENTLY

 Our groups are led by visually impaired leaders who are undergoing the same challenges as all the participants.
 Our emphasis remains on peer-to-peer help and advice as the groups cope with their common problem together.
 According to an annual ‘satisfaction survey’ for the MA Comm. for the Blind, in 2012, 87% of attendees felt that they had gained useful information, better self determination, and more control of their own life.

 The groups meet across the Cape from September to June on a monthly basis.
-If you have interest in attending, please contact our office and we will refer you the the group meeting nearest to you.
+If you have interest in attending, please contact our office and we will provide you complete information for the group meeting nearest to you.